roadtocode4u/spaceship/docs/python-programming/03-operators/03-operators.md

 > 2

-# comparision Operators
+# Comparision Operators
-Comparison operators are used to compare two values and return output in boolean value.
+Comparison operators are used to compare two values and return output in boolean value.<br/>
+Comparision operator have 6 types :
+1. Equal Operator
+2. Less than Operator
+3. Greater than Operator
+4. Less than or equal to Operator
+5. Greater than or equal to Operator
+6. Not equal Operator

-1. Equal Operator (==)
+ 1. Equal  (==)
 ```python title="equal.py" showLineNumbers="true"
 a = 10
 b = 10